False Shuffle

 BigBlindMedia says...

 Pairing it with a false shuffle or deck switch could reinforce the impossibility. [...]
-Emphasizing this certainty through tone and body language can elevate the trick’s impact.
+Such tricks often rely on misdirection, preshow work, or stacked decks to create the illusion of total control.

 CardMechanic says...